 I’ve now been blogging for over 6 years.
 When I first started, my assumption was that someone would quickly point out where I was wrong and I would shut up.

 Well, it hasn’t turned out that way.
-Whenever I find my motivation for blogging fading, I go take a look at the graveyard of FI blogs, drink the tears of my haterz and remind myself that it may not be much but at least I’m still standing.
+Whenever I find my motivation for blogging fading, I go take a look at the graveyard of FI blogs and remind myself that at least I’m still standing.

 Get extra content (and first sight of new articles) by joining my email list 👇